amin07/Pose-Pooling-3dConvNet/README.md

   - ```python evaluate_network.py -end_point <opt1> -checkpoint <opt2> -run_mode <opt3> -logit_loc <opt4> -logit_list <opt5>```
     - opt3 : mode of running this script, this case the value is ```run_logits```
     - opt4 : parent directory location where logits from different branches are saved, one in a specific folder
-    - opt5 : a comma separated list of folder location under the directory provided by the <opt4>
+    - opt5 : a comma separated list of folder location under the directory provided by the option ```opt4```